 - Add routers to the virtual network in GNS3 for building the 1 zone.
 Configure OSPF in zone 1.

 - Examine topology tables of routers in zone 0 and zone 1.
-Carefully examine topology tables of boarder routers (ABR).
+Carefully examine topology tables of border routers (ABR).
 Puzzle out which LSAs are used for transfer of certain messages.

 - Shutdown any interface in zone 1.
 Use debug command as well as Wireshark utility that is built in GNS3 in order to examine the exchange of OSPF messages in zone 1 and zone 0.
 Switch the interface back on.